 Advancing health and health care through cooperative projects

-Innovation Collaboratives engage key stakeholders with similar interests and field responsibilities in cooperative activities to advance science and value in health and health care.
+Action Collaboratives engage key stakeholders with similar interests and field responsibilities in cooperative activities to advance science and value in health and health care.
 These ad hoc convening activities aim to foster sector information sharing and cooperation in accelerating the evolution of a continuously learning health system, and progress on findings highlighted in prior Academies reports of mutual priority.
-Innovation Collaboratives currently support activities in four overlapping and complementary areas:
+Action Collaboratives currently support activities in four overlapping and complementary areas:

 Employing an inclusive, “collaborative without walls” approach—balanced with practicality around individual projects—these convening activities bring together stakeholders with mutual interests to harness their substantial talent and expertise in the identification and development of cooperative efforts most practical and strategic to field advancement.

-Projects of the Innovation Collaboratives are participant identified, driven, and supported, with facilitation by Consortium staff.
+Projects of the Action Collaboratives are participant identified, driven, and supported, with facilitation by Consortium staff.
 They vary in structure and content to meet the needs of specific issues and challenges.
 Some focus on identifying issues of common interest and marshaling needed leadership, expertise and resources; others aim at cooperative development of tools needed for progress; and others seek to highlight strategies, through individually authored literature summaries, technical discussions, and cooperative issue reviews.
 Certain activities lead to proposals for formal workshops and studies for consideration by the NAM and the Academies.